falcon-1922/claude-code-transcripts/README.md

 claude-code-transcripts json session.json -o output-directory/ claude-code-transcripts json session.jsonl --open
 ```

-When using [Claude Code for web](https://claude.ai/code) you can export your session as a `session.json` file using the `teleport` command.
+This works with both JSONL files in the `~/.claude/projects/` folder and JSON session files extracted from Claude Code for web.

+The `json` command can take a URL to a JSON or JSONL file as an alternative to a path on disk.

 ### Converting all sessions